 Students request specific texts from AAS based on what they learn in my.mtholyoke about their course readings.
 Faculty can assist in this effort by submitting book information and will find detailed submission instructions in my.mtholyoke.

 E-books and digital textbooks are not always accessible.
 Every effort should be made to select E-books that are accessible.
 If you plan on using e-books or digital textbooks in your class and know that you have a student with an alternative format accommodation, please contact AccessAbility Services.

-In general, Word documents, PowerPoint Presentations, Excel spreadsheets, and PDFs created from any of these Microsoft Office documents can be made accessible for the majority of readers.
+In general, documents (Word documents, Google documents, PowerPoint Presentations, Excel spreadsheets, web content, and PDFs, etc.) can be made accessible for the majority of readers.
 Follow the tips below to optimize your documents' accessible features: